verxielapp/Verxiel/README.md

 # Verxiel
-The noe modules are not included, download them yourself.
+The node modules are not included, run npm install and install them yourself.